Unvvanted/CyberSeruityProjects.github.io/index.md

 ![Octocat](Screenshot 2024-11-14 132142.png)

+# Project 3: Malware Creation

+RandomWare:

-# Project 3: Example Bad USB made from a rasbarry pi pico
+# Project 4: Example Bad USB made from a rasbarry pi pico

 In this project I obtain a rasbarry pi pico and programed a set of intution to be executed when plued into a comuter or laptop